8 Reasons Why People Aren't Coming Back

-As a secret shopper or mystery worshiper of churches around the country, I’ve found there are some reasons that I will tell a church I would not return for a second visit, and some may be news to you.
-Whether I’m working with a church plant of 60 people or a mega-church of over 15,000, some things are universal and should be present regardless of church size.
+As a secret shopper or mystery worshiper in churches around the country, I’ve found there are some reasons that I will say I would not come back to church for a second visit, and some may be news to you.
+Whether I’m working with a church plant of 60 people or a megachurch of over 15,000, some things are universal and should be present regardless of church size.

-Throughout this post, we’ll look at actions and areas every church needs to address.
+Throughout this post, we’ll look at actions and areas every church needs to address in order for people to come back to church.

 1. The Front Door

 What every church should have clearly visible on their homepage is a section or button for first-time guests.
-Once clicked on, this should take you to a page that addresses FAQ’s, service times, directions, parking instructions (is there a side of the building that is better to park on if one has kids?), what to expect (upbeat music and relevant, practical, Biblical preaching in a come as you are atmosphere, etc.), what to wear (are jeans okay? are shorts okay?), and encouragement for them to be sure to stop by Guest Central or your church’s Information Booth to pick up a first-time guest packet.
+Once clicked on, this should take you to a page that addresses FAQs, service times, directions, parking instructions (is there a side of the building that is better to park on if one has kids?), what to expect (upbeat music and relevant, practical, biblical preaching in a come as you are atmosphere, etc.), what to wear (are jeans OK? are shorts OK?), and encouragement for them to be sure to stop by Guest Central or your church’s Information Booth to pick up a first-time guest packet.

 2. What Stinks?